oonyekpe/international-flag-game/README.md

 ====================================== The Sections you Fill in are below ==============================

-# International Flag Game
+# International Flag Game - Portforlio Project 2
-An interactive Front-End web application built using HTML, CSS and JavaScript based on the principles of user experience design, accessibility and responsivity.
+An interactive Front-End web application built using HTML, CSS and JavaScript with a structured layout and navigation model that is accessibile and responsive.

 Here is a screenshot of navigation of my mobile deployed site:
 ![image](https://user-images.githubusercontent.com/68662449/158280812-7967fbcb-49f6-47c3-befd-e8db3e1388d0.png)